-If you feel like you’re bogged down by the thought of dating rather than energized, it may be time to take a break.
-Treat yourself to a dating cleanse!
+If you’re feeling bogged down by the thought of dating rather than energized, it may be time to take a break.
+Slow (way) down and consider a dating cleanse.

-It didn’t matter that they made me feel sick and energy-crashed-out every afternoon.
-Once it got to be a true habit, I didn’t feel like I even had the choice to do it differently.
+It didn’t matter that they made me feel sick or that my energy bottomed-out every afternoon.
+Once it became habit, I didn’t feel like I even had a choice to do it differently.

 The same thing can happen in dating and relationships.

-If we keep repeating our same patterns on auto-pilot without ever pausing to assess how things are going, clear out what’s not working, or make changes when appropriate, we might just keep adding layer upon layer of stuff we don’t want.
+If we keep repeating the same patterns on auto-pilot without ever pausing to assess how things are going, clear out what’s not working, or make changes when appropriate, we’ll keep adding layer upon layer of stuff we don’t want.

 If we’re constantly filling the relationship space, we can lose the forest for the trees.